ivanhirskyy/barbier/README.md

-# ✂️ Barbier - Your Ultimate Barbershop Booking Platform
+# ✂️ Barbier - Your Ultimate Barbershop Booking Platform (Ongoing)

 Welcome to **Barbier**, a platform designed to make booking your next barbershop appointment effortless!
 Barbier streamlines the process of finding your preferred barber, selecting services, and scheduling appointments — all from your phone.
 The platform features seamless authentication, user-friendly appointment booking, and comprehensive details about the barbershop.